OpenArabicPE/newspaper_thamarat-al-funun/README.md

 This repository contains bibliographic metadata for the newspaper *Thamarāt al-Funūn* published by ʿAbd al-Qādir al-Qabbānī in Beirut between 1875 and 1908.

+# *Thamarāt al-Funūn*

+During the generation of metadata, I found a number of irregularities, which were supposedly due to printers' errors:

+- #717 is missing.
+After #716 followed #718 using the established weekly publication schedule. #717 was thus never published

 # current state

 - TEI file of an **index** based on an unpublished thesis by Hudā Ṣiyāḥ (Lebanese University).